hhidatasettechs-oss/HHI/GOVERNANCE.md

 - Ownership remains clear
 - Continuity is preserved

+HHI governance exists to ensure that scale does not compromise integrity, and that interpretation never becomes diagnosis, identity extraction, or exploitation.

-This structure is intentional and permanent.
+This structure is intentional, enforced, and non-optional.

 ---